36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 Address: 933 Kapahulu Ave, Honolulu, HI 96816

-Spotted right by the Canoes and Queens (Waikiki’s popular surf and bodyboarding sites), Kuhio Beach Park is well-known for its laid-back vibes and tranquil clear seas.
+Spotted right by the Canoes and Queens (Waikiki’s popular surf and bodyboarding sites), Kuhio Beach Park is a well-known family-friendly activity in Honolulu for its laid-back vibes and tranquil clear seas.
 It is, more or less, part of Waikiki.

 If you’re interested in the culture, definitely check out the amazing landmarks, including the Duke Kahanamoku Statue, the Stones of Kapaemahu, and the Prince Kuhio Statue.

-Another great feature of Kuhio Beach is that it holds free hula shows on a regular basis!
+Another great feature of Kuhio Beach is that it holds free hula shows regularly!
 I always find this area to be entertainment-filled and lively!

 Visitors are welcome to walk around the area and watch different sorts of hula styles followed by live music accompaniment.